-Lifetime Risk of Developing Cancer: Approximately 0.3 percent of men and women will be diagnosed with soft tissue including heart cancer at some point during their lifetime, based on 2009-2011 data.
+Lifetime Risk of Developing Cancer: Approximately 0.3 percent of men and women will be diagnosed with soft tissue cancer at some point during their lifetime, based on 2017–2019 data.

-How Many People Survive 5 Years Or More after Being Diagnosed with Soft Tissue including Heart Cancer?
+How Many People Survive 5 Years Or More after Being Diagnosed with Soft Tissue Cancer?

-Based on data from SEER 18 2004-2010.
-Gray figures represent those who have died from soft tissue including heart cancer.
+Based on data from SEER 17 2012–2018.
+Gray figures represent those who have died from soft tissue cancer.
 Green figures represent those who have survived 5 years or more.

 Survival by Stage

 Cancer stage at diagnosis, which refers to extent of a cancer in the body, determines treatment options and has a strong influence on the length of survival.
 In general, if the cancer is found only in the part of the body where it started it is localized (sometimes referred to as stage 1).
 If it has spread to a different part of the body, the stage is regional or distant.
-The earlier soft tissue including heart cancer is caught, the better chance a person has of surviving five years after being diagnosed.
-For soft tissue including heart cancer, 55.8% are diagnosed at the local stage.
-The 5-year survival for localized soft tissue including heart cancer is 81.4%.
+The earlier soft tissue cancer is caught, the better chance a person has of surviving five years after being diagnosed.
+For soft tissue cancer, 59.1% are diagnosed at the local stage.
+The 5-year relative survival for localized soft tissue cancer is 81.5%.